- Even if you are sending us a fully written article, please write us a pitch.

 How is gal-dem structured?

-We have an editor-in-chief, five section editors, four assistant editors, social media editors, a chief sub-editor, assistant sub-editors, a video editor, an art director and an amazing team of dedicated, regular contributors.
+We have an editor-in-chief, a deputy editor, five section editors, five assistant editors, social media editors, a chief sub-editor, assistant sub-editors, a video editor, an art director and an amazing team of dedicated, regular contributors and illustrators.

 No, apart from under exceptional circumstances we will not republish blog posts and content that has appeared online or in print for other media outlets and we prefer if our contributors do not republish their pieces.

 Will my piece definitely get published?